sweetrdf/rdfInterface/README.md

 RDFLib doesn't have a special datatype for a triple/quad and uses a simple three/four element Python tuple to represent them.
 This solution allows empty triple/quad parts.

-As we prefer for a Quad to be an object (so we can easily assure it's immutable) and it seems useful to be able to distinuigh beetween a complete and an incomplete quad we may try to use two interfaces - one for a complete Quad and the other allowing empty elements.
+As we prefer a Quad to be an object (so we can easily assure it's immutable) and it seems useful to be able to distinuigh beetween a complete and an incomplete quad we may try to use two interfaces - one for a complete Quad and the other allowing empty elements (QuadTemplate).

 ### Should Quads be aware of Dataset they belong too?